vpsfreecz/haveapi/README.md

 HaveAPI
 =======
-A framework for creating self-describing APIs.
+A framework for creating self-describing APIs in Ruby.

 Note: HaveAPI is under development.
 It is not stable, the interface may change.